simgrid/simgrid/docs/source/Configuring_SimGrid.rst

    }

-When the option smpi/wtime is set to 0, the time advances only on communications and computations, so the previous code results in an infinite loop: the current [simulated] time will never reach ``some_time_bound``.
-This infinite loop is avoided when that option is set to a small amount, as it is by default since SimGrid v3.21.
+When the option smpi/wtime is set to 0, the time advances only on communications and computations.
+So the previous code results in an infinite loop: the current [simulated] time will never reach ``some_time_bound``.
+This infinite loop is avoided when that option is set to a small value, as it is by default since SimGrid v3.21.

-Note that if your application does not contain any loop depending on the current time only, then setting this option to a non-zero value will slow down your simulations by a tiny bit: the simulation loop has to be broken and reset each time your code ask for the current time.
+Note that if your application does not contain any loop depending on the current time only, then setting this option to a non-zero value will slow down your simulations by a tiny bit: the simulation loop has to be broken out of and reset each time your code asks for the current time.
 If the simulation speed really matters to you, you can avoid this extra delay by setting smpi/wtime to 0.